syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 ## Chart to Image conversion

-The following code example demonstrates converting the charts in a presentation slide to image.
+The following code example demonstrates how to convert the charts in a presentation slide to image.

 {% highlight c# %}
 [C#]